exyi/coberec/docs/thesis/conclusion.md

 # Conclusion

+We have implemented a library for C# code generators.
+It offers an [expression based API for modeling the resulting code](./API-overview.md), somewhat similar to Linq Expressions from the .NET framework.

+The tool is aiming at generating *COrrect, REadable and BEautiful Code*, with priority on the correctness -- thus the name Coberec.
+The C# code emitter is based on the ILSpy decompiler, which makes sure that it produces readable code that always represents what was specified in the API.
+C# is a complex language, and it would be tough to accomplish the goals without using ILSpy's backend.

+We demonstrated use of the code generation library by implementing the [GraphQL Schema compiler](./graphql-generator.md).
-We have tested the Expression-based abstraction on the GraphQL Schema compiler which is also used in the project.
+This compiler is used in the project itself and thus well tested.
-Thus, we can be quite sure that the library actually works and that the API is not painful to use.
+We can be quite sure that the library actually works and that the API is not painful to use.

-The GraphQL Schema compiler creates a significant amount of symbols that may collide with each other.
+The GraphQL Schema compiler creates a significant number of symbols that may collide with each other.
-It itself also does not contain any logic to prevent the collisions, it depends solely on the logic provided by the ExprCS abstraction.
+It itself also does not contain any logic to prevent the collisions, it depends solely on the logic provided by the [abstraction](./design.md#symbol-renaming).
 We also have quite an extensive test suite for the name collisions, so this part of the project seems to be quite dependable.
 On the other hand, it does not stress the expression translation too much -- all generated methods are fairly simple.